jungian dreams workshop 2022

 Each meeting will focus on a particular aspect of dreams

 who is it for

-The workshop is open to those with a shared interest in Jung's work.
-Current participants include clinicians as well as graduates with academic backgrounds.
-Prior knowledge of subjects is not assumed, but the ability to openly engage with the reading material is an essential part of the group's discussions.
+The workshop is open to psychotherapists, counsellors, or therapists of any modality with an interest in working with dreams.
+The ability to openly engage with the reading material is an essential part of the group's discussions.

-11:30 - 11:45 break
+11:30 - 11:45: break

 Please note that the bpf will not be held responsible for travel/hotel expenses made or incurred in the unlikely event of this course either being cancelled or postponed.
 See our cancellation and refund policies for more information.

 October 8th - The Initial Dream (Details to follow)

 Dr Yoram Inspector

 November 19th - Dream in Art and Literature